baycom/loratally/README.md

   - ch1: red tally 1, ch2: green tally 1, ch3: blue tally 1
   - ch4: red tally 2, ch5: green tally 2, ch6: blue tally 2
   - ...
-- E1.31: Each tally can be adressed separately via the DMX universe field:
+- E1.31: Each tally can be addressed separately via the DMX universe field:
   - universe 1: ch1: red tally 1, ch2: green tally 1, ch3: blue tally 1
   - universe 2: ch1: red tally 2, ch2: green tally 2, ch3: blue tally 2
   - ...
-- MQTT: If a MQTT host is configured each system subscribes to a path like tally/control/<tally id> and waits for a JSON object with these values:
+- MQTT: If a MQTT host is configured each system subscribes to a topic like tally/control/<tally id> (tally_id is always the one configured on the network connected device) and waits for a JSON object with these values:
   ```
   {
     "addr": 1,